 And if those items can promote your business at the same time?
 Even better.

 Enter the branded reusable bag, which not only helps save the Earth, it gets your logo out into the world.
-Now you can connect with customers, leverage the power of brand and bring more people in to your business with an affordable product that will generate thousands of impressions in its lifetime.
+Now you can connect with customers, leverage the power of the brand and bring more people into your business with an affordable product that will generate thousands of impressions in its lifetime.

 Obviously, that’s a great deal … but where do you begin?